Brian Keating: I’m Spending $200 Million To Explore Existence! How God Fits Into Science Explained!

 TL;DR

-• Brian Keating is investing $200 million in a major cosmology project aimed at understanding the origin of the universe and capturing evidence of its earliest moments
+- Brian Keating is leading a $200 million cosmological project aimed at understanding the origins of the universe and the nature of existence

 Episode Recap